Zagreb, Croatia: Medieval Swagger, St. Mark’s & The Stone Gate

 Built between 1242 and 1266, it was one of four gates in the medieval town walls.
 The other three were less lucky and got demolished when people decided wide streets were cooler than defense.

 The miracle here isn't just survival - it's survival of a painting.
 Inside the gate shrine, there's an icon of the Virgin Mary that supposedly survived a massive fire in 1731.
-The frame burned, the glass cracked, but the painting?
-Not a scratch.
+The wooden frame and surrounding structures were reduced to ash, yet the painting on linen remained untouched by the flames.

 Zagreb took this as a sign and turned the gate into a pilgrimage site.
 Now it's where you go to pray for a parking spot or for your football team to win.